mdbresources/android-project-template/README.md

-# android-project-template
+# Android App Project Template
-A template project for Android
+A template repository to create Android apps.
+It contains all the necessary files in the .gitignore.